How Men Can Style Hoka Sneakers Well

 • Extras: A clean baseball cap is pretty much the uniform here.

-Why it works: This look is all about "elevated basics."
-You're wearing comfortable clothes, but they fit well.
-The tapered jogger is essential.
-It creates a clean line and puts the focus right on the Hoka, letting its chunky silhouette be the statement.
+Why it works: This is "elevated basics" done right.
+You're wearing relaxed pieces, but they fit well.
+The tapered jogger matters because it creates a clean line and puts the focus right on the Hoka, letting that chunky silhouette be the statement.

 Look 5: The Summer Look (Hokas with Shorts)